Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Introduction

-In both these cases, the stochastic approximation (conditionally) takes the form of an i.i.d. sum, and hence the error produced by the stochastic approximation is nearly Gaussian due to the central limit theorem (CLT).
-This is in addition to and independent of the (large) Brownian motion driving the system.
-The key focus of our work is to utilize this CLT structure and apply non-asymptotic CLTs (or CLT-like arguments) to understand the interaction between these two independent sources of stochasticity.
-To this end, we show that the stochastic approximation noise can be effectively `hidden inside' the Brownian motion in order to derive state-of-the-art guarantees for these algorithms.
-With this insight, we also design a novel covariance-correction strategy which compensates for the stochastic approximation error by adaptively rescaling the diffusion, leading to faster convergence.
+For both SGLD and RBM, the stochastic approximation takes the form of a conditionally i.i.d. average, and hence the error produced by the stochastic approximation is nearly Gaussian due to the Central Limit Theorem (CLT).
+This is in addition to, and independent of the Brownian motion driving the system, which is typically of higher magnitude.
+The key focus of our work is to utilize the i.i.d average structure (or CLT structure) of the stochastic approximation and apply non-asymptotic CLTs (or CLT-like arguments) to understand the interaction between the two independent sources of stochasticity.
+To this end, we show that the stochastic approximation noise can be effectively \emph{absorbed inside} the Brownian motion, and use this insight to derive state-of-the-art guarantees for these algorithms.
+Motivated by our analysis, we also design a novel covariance-correction strategy which compensates for the stochastic approximation error by adaptively rescaling the diffusion term, and show that this leads to faster convergence without increase in computational complexity.